Bracket relations for relativity groups: Bracket relations

 For $[K_3, P_3]$, the product of the four changes of coordinates is

 with no changes in $x$ and $y$.
 To lowest order, the result is that $x$, $y$, $z$ are not changed and

 It is a time translation.
 The corresponding canonical transformation gives

 to lowest order.
 Comparing this with Eq.~(\ref{canprodr}) for $K_3$ and $P_3$, we conclude that $[K_3, P_3]$ is either $H$ or $H$ plus a constant.
 We can find similarly that the Eq.~(\ref{Kbracrel3}) for each $[K_k, P_k]$ is true with a constant added.
-For $[K_j, P_k]$ with $j$ and $k$ different, the changes of coordinates commute, because the Lorentz transformation and the space translation change different coordinates, so the product of the four changes of coordinates is no change at all, and the generator of the corresponding canonical transformation is either zero or a constant.
+For $[K_j, P_k]$ with $j$ and $k$ different, the four changes of coordinates commute, so their product is no change at all, and the generator of the corresponding canonical transformation is either zero or a constant.
 Thus we find that the Eq.~(\ref{Kbracrel3}) for each $[K_j, P_k]$ is true with a constant added.

-When those to be done in problems are included, we can see from our calculations that every one of the bracket relations for the Galilei group and the Poincar\'e group is true with a constant added. \textbf{Problem 5.1.} Use language from Eqs.~(\ref{Gal}) and (\ref{jpprod}) to calculate the product of the four changes of coordinates for $[J_1, G_2]$ and see that $[J_1, G_2]$ is either $G_3$ or $G_3$ plus a constant.
+At every step, we see a another new simplification that the method brings.
+Because each change of coordinates needs to be only to first order, matrices are not needed for either rotations or Lorentz transformations.
+It is enough to use simple three-vector descriptions, and they fit readily with translations.
+When the calculations to be done in problems are included, we can see that every one of the bracket relations for the Galilei group and the Poincar\'e group is true with a constant added. \textbf{Problem 5.1.} Use language from Eqs.~(\ref{Gal}) and (\ref{jpprod}) to calculate the product of the four changes of coordinates for $[J_1, G_2]$ and see that $[J_1, G_2]$ is either $G_3$ or $G_3$ plus a constant.
 Consider the similar calculation for $[J_1, G_1]$ and see that $[J_1, G_1]$ is either zero or a constant.
-We can find similarly that the Eq.~(\ref{Gbracrel2}) for each $[J_j, G_k]$ is true with a constant added. \textbf{Problem 5.2.} Use language from Eqs.~(\ref{jpprod}) and (\ref{kkprod}) to calculate the product of the four changes of coordinates for $[J_1, K_2]$ and see that $[J_1, K_2]$ is either $K_3$ or $K_3$ plus a constant.
-Consider the similar calculation for $[J_1, K_1]$ and see that $[J_1, K_1]$ is either zero or a constant.
-We can find similarly that the Eq.~(\ref{Kbracrel2}) for each $[J_j, K_k]$ is true with a constant added. \textbf{Problem 5.3.} Calculate the product of the four changes of coordinates for $[K_1, H]$ and see that $[K_1, H]$ is either $P_1$ or $P_1$ plus a constant.
+We can find similarly that the Eq.~(\ref{Gbracrel2}) for each $[J_j, G_k]$ is true with a constant added. \textbf{Problem 5.2.} Use language from Eqs.~(\ref{jpprod}) and (\ref{kkprod}) for the product of the four changes of coordinates to show that $[J_1, K_2]$ is either $K_3$ or $K_3$ plus a constant.
+Show that $[J_1, K_1]$ is zero or a constant and that the Eq.~(\ref{Kbracrel2}) for each $[J_j, K_k]$ is true with a constant added. \textbf{Problem 5.3.} Calculate the product of the four changes of coordinates for $[K_1, H]$ and see that $[K_1, H]$ is either $P_1$ or $P_1$ plus a constant.
 This can be done simply by putting the Lorentz transformations of time coordinates from Eqs.~(\ref{kkprod}) into Eqs.~(\ref{GHxtprod}); this is all that is needed to change the Galilei transformations to Lorentz transformations.
 We can find similarly that the Eq.~(\ref{Kbracrel2}) for each $[K_j, H]$ is true with a constant added.